9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 Mistake #6: Naming Your Estate as Beneficiary

 Intentionally or accidentally listing "my estate" as the beneficiary directs the entire death benefit into probate.
-This eliminates one of the primary financial advantages of life insurance — the ability to bypass probate and deliver funds quickly to your family.
+This eliminates one of the primary financial advantages of life insurance, which is the ability to bypass probate and deliver funds quickly to your family.
 When proceeds enter the estate, they become subject to:

 • Creditor claims